 - ProQuest Dissertations for Black Studies

 The ProQuest Dissertations for Black Studies module contains a thousand doctoral dissertations and Masters’ theses examining a wide variety of topics and subject areas relating to Black Studies.
 Included are dissertations written between 1970 and 2004 at over 100 universities and colleges across the United States.
-These dissertations were selected for their relevance to Black Studies scholars from ProQuest Dissertations & Theses.
+These dissertations were selected for their relevance to Black Studies scholars from ProQuest Dissertations & Theses Global.

 - Black Literature Index